HongjianTang/obsidian-insighta/README.md

 https://github.com/user-attachments/assets/c6480f4c-29a1-4d47-b3d5-ef2dbaad72f1

 PS: Please note that processing times can vary depending on the length of the article.
 Typically, it takes about 30 seconds or longer for extensive articles.
-And GPT-4 is much better than GPT-3.5.

 ## Rodamap :hammer_and_wrench:

 - [x] Model: Select different LLM model
+- [ ] Model: add support to local LLM
 - [x] Note Extraction: set number of generated notes
 - [x] Note Extraction: set number of tags
 - [x] Note Extraction: control the language of generated notes, with options for source or specific language input.
+- [x] Note Extraction: user can ask for additional properties like year, location, author
+- [ ] Note Extraction: let LLM decide how many notes should craete
 - [x] MOC: Modify similar threshold
-- [ ] Model: add support to local LLM
-- [ ] Note Extraction: let LLM decide how many notes should craete
-- [x] Note Extraction: user can ask for additional properties like aliases, description, next and prev
 - [ ] New feature: extract journals into well-organized tables

 ## Contributing :raised_hands: